 Work placement opportunities are available as part the programme with partner civil society organisations including the Irish Council for Civil Liberties, Transparency International, the Irish Penal Reform Trust, Trócaire and Oxfam.

 Teaching is delivered by means of small class lectures, in-class simulations and workshops.
 Students will also benefit from guest lectures delivered by international speakers.The programme is very attractive to law graduates who wish to specialise in the fields of international law and human rights, and to non-law graduates who are interested in questions of social justice and in acquiring legal tools and skills for future career options.

 Applicants must have a recognised primary degree which is considered equivalent to Irish university primary degree level.
-Applicants must have obtained an honours degree (minimum 2nd class honour) in law or a cognate discipline, such as international relations, social studies, sociology, political science, etc).
+Applicants must have obtained an honours (level 8) degree (minimum 2nd class honour) in law or a cognate discipline, such as international relations, social studies, sociology, political science, etc).
 A personal statement of up to 1,000 words outlining why an applicant is suitable for the programme should be included as part of an application.
 This personal statement will form part of the assessment by the Admissions Committee.
 These are the minimum entry requirements and meeting these requirements will not guarantee an offer of entry onto the programme.
 Applications by applicants with other types of diplomas or who do not reach this minimum level of qualifications will be determined by the Admissions Committee in line with the University’s policy on recognition of prior experiential learning.
 The programme will also be accessible to international students from all jurisdictions, as no prior knowledge of the common law is required.